waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
-    - **Status:** Pivoting away from the 'Dig' hypothesis after extensive, failed testing.
-Now pursuing new leads from the `puzzle_solver_agent`.
-    - **Next Step:** Travel to Lavender Town to test the hypothesis that the grunt wants a bone-related item from the Pokémon Tower.
-Be wary of confirmation bias with this hypothesis; pivot quickly if it yields no results.
+    - **Status:** Actively testing the hypothesis that the 'fossil' is a bone-related item from the Pokémon Tower in Lavender Town.
+    - **Next Step:** Explore the top floor of the Pokémon Tower for relevant items or NPCs.

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**
     - Water is super-effective against Rock/Ground (Observed: OMANYTE's SURF vs GEODUDE).
     - Water is not very effective against Bug/Grass (Observed: OMANYTE's BUBBLEBEAM vs PARAS).
+    - Water is not very effective against Ghost/Poison (Observed: HELIX's SURF vs GASTLY).
     - Poison is not very effective against Poison/Flying (Confirmed: ECHO's SLUDGE vs ZUBAT) and Rock/Ground (Observed: ECHO's SLUDGE vs GEODUDE).
     - Flying is not very effective against Rock/Ground (Observed: ECHO's FLY vs GEODUDE).
 - **Notable Trainer Rosters:**